 Flying Kadachi Striker

 The Flying Kadachi Striker is a bow for players who enjoy using the thunder element.
 The bow is from the Kadachi tree.
-The bow has great stats for a bow and is easily one of the strongest and best bows in Monster Hunter Rise.
+The bow has great stats and is easily one of the strongest ranged weapon in Monster Hunter Rise.

 Like the Heaven’s Glaze bow, the Flying Kadachi Striker also has 190 raw damage, which is exceptionally good.
 It has 23 thunder elements, which is not as strong as Heaven’s Glaze base element but is still strong enough to defeat enemies vulnerable to thunder with a breeze.